-A breakdown of the communities BER ratings per Small Area Plan is provided, which helps identify those sectors of the community which require most investment in terms of improving their BER.
-Given that a BER is a reflection of a home's energy efficiency, a lower BER will imply that homeowners are using more fuel to heat their homes, which is in direct contradiction with the 2030 target's set by the Government.
+A breakdown of the communities BER per Small Area Plan is provided, which identifies those specific areas in a community that require more investment to improve their BER.
+Given that a BER is a reflection of a home's energy efficiency, a lower BER implies that homeowners are using more fuel to heat their homes.
+Given the continued rise in energy costs, upgrading the communities BER can alleviate homeowners from fuel poverty and prevent others from going into it.